Introduction | Past Years' Winners | Prizes | Rules | Spread The Word | Submit Artwork | Become a Partner | Frog Art Classes |

 Frequently Asked Questions

-The 2013 SAVE THE FROGS!
-Art Contest runs from January 15th, 2013 to October 15th, 2013.
+The 2014 SAVE THE FROGS!
+Art Contest runs from January 15th, 2014 to October 15th, 2014.
 People of all ages, nationalities, and skill levels are encouraged to enter the contest, and we hope all schools will draw frog art on Save The Frogs Day!
+You can see the winners of the 2013 contest here.

 Amphibian populations worldwide are in the midst of a mass extinction crisis, yet most people are completely unaware!
 We need your help in getting the word out: we encourage all nature lovers to seek out their inner frog artist and participate in the SAVE THE FROGS!
 Art Contest!